rcortx/handwritten-digit-extraction/README.md

 #### 1. Unsupervised digit bounding box extraction:
     80% accurate on 5998 image dataset (detecting bounding boxes equal to number of digits in label)
     - First, all contours are detected in an image using opencv and encapsulated in MergedBox/Box classes
-    - Performing clustering this via merging and splitting Boxes with appropriate heuristics
+    - Performing clustering via merging and splitting Boxes with appropriate heuristics
-    - Noticing that boxes will form a tree like heirarchy in an image, merging and splitting until optimum segmentation is achieved features were engineered which have high predictivity for finding merge and split candidates.
+    - Noticing that boxes will form a tree like hierarchy in an image, merging and splitting until optimum segmentation is achieved features were engineered which have high predictivity for finding merge and split candidates.
     - For now, thresholds are hardcoded and there's scope of using clustering algorithms like kmeans or hierarchial clustering like agglomerative over these features
     - We split boxes which may have multiple digits conjoined like '00' by primary detecting and clustering peaks on the image x-axis projection
     - Then separated digit images are extracted (centered and of the same size) for training

+![alt text][dig_sep]

 #### 2. Digit Classifier:
     Trained only on accurate results from digit extraction algorithm (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset

+#####Class Balance histogram:

 ![alt text][class_balance]